 More information about Aruba is available from other Department of State publications and other sources listed at the end of this fact sheet.

-Aruba has semi-autonomy within the Kingdom of the Netherlands.
-It conducts foreign affairs, including with the United States, through the Netherlands, whose embassies and consulates issue visas for travel to the island.
+Aruba is an autonomous part of the Kingdom of the Netherlands.
+The Kingdom of the Netherlands is responsible for the conduct of foreign affairs, including with the United States, and its embassies and consulates issue visas for travel to the island.

 Tourism is the mainstay of Aruba's economy.
 Approximately 1.5 million tourists per year visit Aruba, with nearly 60% of those from the United States.
 In 2011, the U.S. accounted for more than 8.5% of Aruba's exports and more than 47% of Aruba's imports by value.